mdiansow/covoiturage/README.md

 ### What is this repository for? ###

-* Version : 0.5
-* Auteur : Jeremie Cotininiaux & Mamadou Dian Sow
+* Auteur : Jeremie Cotiniaux & Mamadou Dian Sow